korur/page/content/authors/admin/_index.md

 - Visitors
 ---

 Things get easier after the first step.
 Because the mind actually stops wandering and starts building things.
 How can you run a marathon if you don't know where the start line is?

 Whatever your ambition is take that first step now.
-Imagining creates the vision.
-Doing creates the product.
+Imagining creates the vision, doing creates the product.

 Hi, I am Serdar! here is my camp for Data science projects.